Alcorn State Braves baseball: Conference affiliations

+NCAA Tournament

+Alcorn State has participated in the NCAA Division I baseball tournament once.

 Foster Baseball Field at McGowan Stadium

 The stadium is named for Willie McGowan, head baseball coach from 1972 to 2009.
 In 38 years as Alcorn State's coach, McGowan won over 700 games.
 The field and stadium were officially dedicated on September 4, 2010.
 Plaques commemorating the dedications were added on May 6, 2011.

 Head coaches

 Alcorn State's longest tenured head coach was Willie E. "Rat" McGowan, who has coached the team from 1972 to 2009.

 Notable former players

 Below is a list of notable former Braves and the seasons in which they played for Alcorn State.